 - Butter: Use softened butter for a soft texture and irresistible butter flavor.

 - Brown Sugar: Use all brown sugar in this recipe.
 In the headnotes for this chocolate chip cookies recipe, I explain that brown sugar yields soft and moist cookies.
-Well, brown sugar works that same magic in banana bread, too.
-It adds incredible flavor too.
+Well brown sugar works that same magic in banana bread, too.
+It also adds wonderful flavor.

 - Eggs: Eggs supply cakes, cupcakes, breads, doughs, and cookies their stability and structure, as well as a tender texture.
 You’ll need 2 large eggs in this banana bread recipe.

 - Yogurt: Yogurt adds even more moisture to this banana bread.
 I like to use yogurt as much as possible when I’m baking.
 Sour cream is a wonderful substitution for plain yogurt.
 You can use the two interchangeably in most baking recipes.